 AI on the rise in policing to predict crime and uncover lies | Cyber Security

-Tom Cruise, we’re still playing catch up.
-Cyber policing isn’t exactly at the level of Minority Report – yet – but it’s getting there.
+Tom Cruise, we’re still playing catch up. policing isn’t exactly at the level of Minority Report – yet – but it’s getting there.

-One item of interest from the Pre- Department: in spite of being criticized for over-policing of already heavily surveilled minority communities, an artificial intelligence (AI) platform is being trialled in police departments around the US that promises to where crime is going to occur.
+One item of interest from the Pre- Department: in spite of being criticized for over-policing of already heavily surveilled minority communities, an artificial intelligence (AI) platform is being trialled in police departments around the US that promises to predict where crime is going to occur.

 The tool comes from a company called PredPol that claims that the software can algorithmically predict crime.
 As its training manuals show, the notion is based on the broken-windows approach to policing: a strategy of issuing citations for petty crime that doesn’t actually reduce crime but has been shown to damage the relationship between police and communities.